FriendlyUser/astro-tech-blog/src/pages/posts/tech/tex/math_in_tex.md

 layout: "@/templates/BasePost.astro"
 imgSrc: /imgs/2023/1710982917.png
 ---
-# Chapter 5: Typesetting Mathematical Equations with LaTeX
+# Typesetting Mathematical Equations with LaTeX

 ## Introduction to math typesetting in LaTeX
 LaTeX is a document preparation system widely used in academia and scientific research for typesetting documents, especially those that contain mathematical equations.
 Here are some benefits of using LaTeX for math typesetting:

 1. High-quality output: LaTeX produces high-quality typesetting, especially for complex mathematical equations, which is difficult to achieve with other word processing programs.